Sponsored by Gaston County Farm Bureau, Inc., the all-new farm experience is open for visitors to explore!

 - More live animals!
 We’re gradually introducing some new friends to help tell the animal story; visit often to see what's new!

-- We currently have chickens, goats, pigs, bunnies, bees, and alpacas!
+- We currently have chickens, goats, pigs, bunnies, bees, a turkey, and alpacas!

 Farm Admission & Hours*